NotSinux/SinuxBoard/README.md

 %AppData%\SinuxBoard\sinuxboard.db
 ```

 The database is created automatically on first run.
-It is never stored next
+It is stored separately
-to the executable and is left untouched by uninstalls/updates unless you
-remove it yourself.
+from the application files.

 ## Import / Export

 - **Export History** writes the full history to a JSON file you choose, in
-  the form:
+  the following format:

   ```json
   [